Puppies need a lot of equipment and supplies.

 From leashes to food to flea medications, you’ll have to buy a bunch of stuff to ensure your puppy starts life on the right track and remains healthy and happy for years to come.

-This can test even the amplest budgets, so it’s often necessary to pick and choose the things you buy at the outset.
+This can test even the biggest budgets, so it’s often necessary to pick and choose the things you buy at the outset.

 But while there are a few things that can wait for a while (you may not need nail clippers, brushes, or training clickers for a few months), there’s one critical piece of equipment that all new dog owners should budget for: A high-quality crate.